A companion to Policy 12000: Usage of the University Name and the Virginia Tech Identity Standards and Style Guide.

 Virginia Tech’s main website (www.vt.edu) serves as its most prominent face to the university community and its many publics.
 It encompasses the homepage and gateway pages linked from main navigation:

 The main website also includes other content areas (example: commencement information) and pages (example: privacy statement) housed directly under the vt.edu domain or one of its secondary pages.

 The target audiences of the main website, as defined by the university, are the following:

 The Virginia Tech homepage provides a framework and mechanism for users to locate and retrieve official news and information.
 The homepage template design is unique and should not be used by any other sites within the vt.edu domain.

 Web Communications has made available a family of templates, with multiple design options, for use by academic and administrative units that have adopted the Ensemble CMS.
 All templates are designed to ensure compliance with the university’s accessibility and security policies.
 We ask that primary administrative

 units (see Appendix A for a complete list) use the family templates provided by Web Communications to ensure a consistent user experience and to support the university’s brand.

 Units that use these templates can gain access to modify the design, provided they have received training offered by the CMS team.
 The director of Web Communications must review and approve all changes and enhancements to existing templates before the modifications are published to ensure brand consistency.
 When special template needs arise, Web Communications will consider those on a case-by-case basis.

-Organizational units — colleges, vice presidents’ divisions, departments, institutes, and centers — that choose to not use family templates and CSS provided by Web Communications are asked to follow these design guidelines:
+Organizational units — colleges, vice presidents’ divisions, departments, institutes, and centers — that choose to not use family templates and cascading style sheets (CSS) provided by Web Communications are expected to follow these design guidelines:

 Units that choose to develop custom templates and CSS will be responsible and accountable for ensuring compliance with university standards for security and accessibility.